digital-blueprint/greenlight-app/README.md

 The first argument passed to update.sh defines the rule set which should be downloaded.
 The script depends on `curl` being installed.

+You will find the certificates downloaded in `/<my-path>/greenlight-app/public/app/local/@dbp-topics/greenlight/dgc-trust/prod`.

 NOTE: Failing to update the data will result in signatures expiring after 2 days which breaks the core functionality of the app.